Sage-Bionetworks/PythonEmbedInR/README.md

                 function: privateGet
 ```

-Now let's try a more complicated example where we want to expose the following functions and classes from `synapseclient.entity` module:
+Now let's try a more complicated example where we want to expose the following functions and classes from the `synapseclient.entity` module:
 ```
   class: File
       function: get